Creating A Memory Game Class in TypeScript

 Some things to note about Gitment:

-Each post will have a seperate matching GitHub Issue.
-Users have to be logged into GitHub to post a comment.
+• Users have to be logged into GitHub to post a comment.
 Even though this is an ask on the users for leaving a comment or question, signing up for GitHub is easy and free.
+I also figured the audience for my post may already have a GitHub login.

 It has been more than a year since I have posted any content to this site, and with the new year beginning I want to remedy that.
 Looking back, 2019 was quite a busy year and this blog just kept being put on the back burner.
 Between taking classes for my Masters Degree, the promotion at work, the side work I was doing for Zenva, GameDev Academy and Phaser GameDev Tutorials, and the time with my wonderfull family I had a little time for much else.